schilln/multi-dimpy/docs/CONTRIBUTING.md

 # Contributing

-This document provides instructions for contributing actual code to this project.\
+This document provides instructions for contributing actual code to this project.<br>
 For a crash course in dimensioned linear algebra, see [`Theory`](theory/README.md).

 ## Development environment setup